rwynn/monstache-site/content/options/index.md

 ### boolean (default false)

 When `resume` is true, monstache writes the timestamp of mongodb operations it has successfully synced to elasticsearch to the collection `monstache.monstache`.
-It also reads this value from that collection when it starts in order to replay events which it might have missed because monstache was stopped. monstache uses the value of `resume-name` as a key when storing and retrieving timestamps.
-If `resume` is true but `resume-name` is not set the key defaults to `default`.
+It also reads the timestamp from that collection when it starts in order to replay events which it might have missed because monstache was stopped.
+If monstache is started with the `cluster-name` option set then `resume` is automatically turned on.

-In the case where `resume` is true and `worker` is set but `resume-name` is not set the key defaults to the name of the worker.
-Note when using multiple monstache processes it is always best to ensure that `resume-name` is set to a unique value for each process.
-This ensures that each process will not overwrite the timestamp information of another.
+## resume-name

+### string (default "default")

+monstache uses the value of `resume-name` as an id when storing and retrieving timestamps to and from the mongodb collection `monstache.monstache`.
+The default value for this option is `default`.
+However, there are some exceptions.
+If monstache is started with the `cluster-name` option set then the name of the cluster becomes the resume-name.
+This is to ensure that any process in the cluster is able to resume from the last timestamp successfully processed.
+The other exception occurs when `resume-name` is not given but `worker-name` is.
+In that cause the worker name becomes the resume-name.

 ## resume-from-timestamp

 ### int64 (default 0)

-When `resume-from-timestamp` (a 64 bit timestamp where the first 32 bytes represent the time since epoch and the last 32 bits represent an offset) is given, monstache will sync events starting immediately after the timestamp.
+When `resume-from-timestamp` (a 64 bit timestamp where the high 32 bytes represent the number of seconds since epoch and the low 32 bits represent an offset within a second) is given, monstache will sync events starting immediately after the timestamp.
 This is useful if you have a specific timestamp from the oplog and would like to start syncing from after this event.

 ## replay